sebnitu/BaseWeb/docs/docs/blocks/off-canvas.md

 ## Off-Canvas Transitions

-There are eight unique effects with left and right position variations (top and bottom to come in the future) and the option to create your own custom transitions.
+There are eight unique effects with left and right position variations and the option to create custom transitions.
 Try out the transitions below.
-The transition value is what you'd set in the `$off-canvas('transition')` variable or pass to the `add-off-canvas-transition()` mixin.
+The **transition value** is what you'd set in the `$off-canvas('transition')` variable or pass to the `add-off-canvas-transition()` mixin.

 <div class="demo demo-off-canvas" id="demo-off-canvas-transitions">
   <div class="oc-wrap">